jheddings/indigo-webcam/README.md

 ## NOTE

 This plugin is still in early development stage.
 There is very little error handling, so please use at your own risk.
-Feel free to add
+Feel free to open issues or refer to the plugin forum for support or to file bugs.

 ## Requirements